-- How do they handle being left in another room or short distance away?
+- How do they handle being left in another room or a short distance away?

 - Are they destructive in any way?

-These another questions, can help determine what type of personality they have, and how they will handle being left alone.
+These other questions can help determine what type of personality they have and how they will handle being left alone.

 Age is a critical factor in whether a Goldendoodle can be left home alone.
 Puppies have many needs.
-There can be many issues that arise in a short period with a puppy alone in the house.
-For this reason, they shouldn’t be left home alone until they are older.
+There can be many issues that arise in a short period with a pup alone in the house.
+For this reason, Goldendoodle puppies shouldn’t be left home alone until they are older.

 The home environment plays a role in whether a Goldendoodle can be left home alone.
 The home must be safe and healthy for them to live in while the owner or family member is gone.

 You may also want to consider training, has your puppy learned not to chew things that they aren’t supposed to or get into things they aren’t supposed to do?